 Australian Competition & Consumer Commission (ACCC)

 ACCC is an independent authority of the Australian government.
-ACCC regulated many categories of product such as Electronics, transport, Pharmacy, and clothing and accessories regarding product safety.
+ACCC regulated many categories of products such as electronics, transport, pharmacy, and clothing and accessories regarding product safety.

 For example, they have provided the supplier guide for care labeling for clothing and textile products.
 Although they don’t have a specific regulation to textile substances, they have begun testing some public concerned substance in textile products such as formaldehyde and azo dyes.